High-dimensional sparse trigonometric approximation in the uniform norm and consequences for sampling recovery: Trigonometric best -term widths and Wiener spaces

 with an appropriate $\Lambda \subset \zz^d$\,.
 Having a function class $\mathbf{F}$ (unit ball of some quasi-Banach space of multivariate functions) we define

 and call it best $m$-term width of $\mathbf{F}$ in $Y$ with respect to the dictionary $\mathcal{D}$.
-Quantities of this type have been already considered and studied by Pietsch \cite{Pie81} in the 1980s.
-Nonlinear approximation gained a lot of interest when wavelets entered image and signal processing, see DeVore \cite{DeV98} for references and historical remarks.
-During the paper there might occur a slight inaccuracy in notation.
-We sometimes consider vector spaces $\mathbf{F}$ and $\sup$ over $\|f\|_{\mathbf{F}} \leq 1$ in \eqref{eq3}.
+Characteristics of this type were first introduced by Stechkin \cite{Ste55} in 1955 and have been studied by Pietsch \cite{Pie81} in the 1980s.
+Non-linear approximation gained a lot of interest when wavelets entered image and signal processing, see DeVore \cite{DeV98} for references and historical remarks.

 \begin{defi} Let $0<\theta \leq\infty$.
 The space $\mathcal{A}_\theta$ is defined as

 with the usual modifications in the case where \(\theta = \infty\).
 The quantity $\|f\|_{\mathcal{A}_\theta}$ is a norm on $\mathcal{A}_{\theta}$ if $\theta\geq 1$ and a quasi-norm if $\theta<1$.
 In case $\theta=1$ the space $\mathcal{A}:=\mathcal{A}_{1}$ is called Wiener algebra. \end{defi}